-A division of Simon & Schuster, Pocket Books has a name that fits them perfectly.
+A division of Simon & Schuster, Pocket Books has a name that fits the company perfectly.
 In 1939 they produced the first mass-market, pocket-sized paperback books in the United States.
-Imitating the success that Penguin Books had in England, they were true innovators in the publishing industry.
+Branching off the success that Penguin Books had in England, they were true innovators in the publishing industry.

 Pocket Books reprinted literary works, mysteries, and popular non-fiction in hand-sized paperback editions.
 These were cheaply made and bound with glue, as opposed to stitched hardcovers.
 Following their inception, they found much success.
 Before World War II the vividly designed covers sold millions during the first pulp fiction revolution.

 Before long, Pocket Books would published various genres, science-fiction, television adaptations, sports, astrology, and horror.
 You name it, they’ve released it.

 The advent of the sexy romance revolution came in the 1970s.
 Because of this, Pocket Books would release their own historical romance novels and bodice rippers.
 Purity’s Passion by Janette Seymour (aka John Michael Butterworth) was published in 1977.
 It sold millions of copies.
 Following would be 2 sequels in the extremely successful Purity Jarsy series.